pankajkarman/extpar/README.md

 The code once compiled generates 6 Fortran executables and 7 Python scripts, which can be run simultaneously except for the final extpar_consistency_check.exe, which is used to tie together all the external parameter results into one output file.

-Information about the latest changes can be found in the [Release Notes](ReleaseNotes.md)
+Information about the latest changes can be found in the [Release Notes](ReleaseNotes.md).

-A full documentation of code can be found in the [manual](doc/user_and_implementation_manual.pdf)
+A full documentation of the code can be found as an [assets of each release](https://github.com/C2SM-RCM/extpar/releases).

 # Quick Start
 ### Daint